reinhard/ulog-issue-50/README.md

+## About

-Simple ulog demo that shows that the log configuration does not work as expected see see https://github.com/Download/ulog/issues/50#issuecomment-810596191
+A Simple ulog demo that shows that the log configuration does not work as expected see see https://github.com/Download/ulog/issues/50#issuecomment-810596191

 ## Details